-A modified financial asset continues to be subject to the same assessments for significant increase in credit risk relative to initial recognition and credit-impairment, as described above.
-A modified financial asset will migrate out of Stage 3 if the conditions that led to it being identified as creditimpaired are no longer present and relate objectively to an event occurring after the original credit-impairment was recognized.
+A modified financial asset will migrate out of Stage 3 if the conditions that led to it being identified as credit impaired are no longer present and relate objectively to an event occurring after the original credit impairment was recognized.
 A modified financial asset will migrate out of Stage 2 when it no longer satisfies the relative thresholds set to identify significant increases in credit risk, which are based on changes in days past due and other qualitative considerations.